 If you’re looking for an extremely lucrative business card, there are a few other options that are worth considering:

-- The American Express® Business Gold Card has a $295 annual fee (Rates & Fees) and offers 4x Membership Rewards points on the two categories of the below where your business spends the most each month (the limit applies to the first $150,000 in combined purchases for those two categories every calendar year, and you can find more info here):
+- The American Express® Business Gold Card (review) has a $295 annual fee and offers 4x Membership Rewards points on the two categories of the below where your business spends the most each month (the limit applies to the first $150,000 in combined purchases for those two categories every calendar year):

 - Airfare purchased directly from airlines